 - Overall, there was an 18% reduction in heart events (death, another heart attack, stroke, stents or bypass, and hospitalizations for angina) by EDTA infusions alone.

-- A 26% reduction in the group that received EDTA infusions plus oral vitamins compared with placebo.
+- Compared to the placebo, there was a 26% reduction in the group that received EDTA infusions plus oral vitamins.

 But the effect was even more striking in patients with diabetes.